 - ¼ tsp sea salt

 - Heat a skillet/frying pan.
 When hot add the oil.
 Then add the shrimp along with the garlic and parsley.
 Stir fry for 1 minute.
 As the shrimp start to turn opaque, add the water and cover the skillet.
 Cook on medium for 1 more minute until all shrimp are opaque.
 Turn heat off.
 Take shrimp out of the pan and Keep aside.
-Reserve the shrimp stock in the pan for making the dip.

 - Cook the yuca/cassava until soft before mashing.
 Add all the ingredients to the blender/food processor and blend till creamy and no chunks are seen.
+Check for seasoning and add more salt if needed.

 - Transfer to a bowl.